Sign in

 Materials Used

 The cost of the materials themselves will vary, but the weight of the materials will affect shipping costs too.
 Heavier materials mean more shipping costs to consider once you receive your new packaging.
 Furthermore, the more durable your custom packaging material is, the more expensive it will be.
-The upside to this is that more durable packaging will protect your products better.
+The upside is that more durable packaging will protect your products better.

 Here are some tips for reducing your material costs for custom packaging: